Hassiummm/Hello-World/README.md

 I'm glad you read this first ^ _ ^

-About my LaTeX style

-It is now a .tex document, you can use \input to include it.
+About my LaTeX style: it is now a .tex document, you can use \input to include it.
 This is a simple scheme, add anything you want to upgrade it! (or remove some commands you don't like) ╭(╯^╰)╮

-About my repositories

-All repositories are notes for books and articles (◐‿◑)
+About my repositories: all repositories are notes for books and articles (◐‿◑)

+Here's a detailed plan:

 Textbooks: not sure yet (´･_･`)